openharmony/docs/en/application-dev/telephony/telephony-sms.md

 ## How to Develop

-If you need to implement the function of jumping to the SMS message editing page with the edited content and recipient number, call the **startAbility** API to specify the recipient number and jump to the SMS message sending page.
+The API for sending SMS messages can be called only after the required system permission is granted.
+For a third-party application, it also needs to implement the function of redirecting to the SMS editing page and obtaining the edited content and recipient number by calling the **startAbility** API.

 ```ts
 // Sample code